History of Grey's Anatomy in Timeline

 September 24, 2015: Season 12 Premiere

-On September 24, 2015, Grey's Anatomy Season 12 premiered on ABC.
+On September 24, 2015, Grey's Anatomy Season 12 premiered, continuing the show's run.

-2015: People's Choice Awards Win
+2015: People's Choice Award

-2015: Shonda Rhimes steps down as showrunner
+2015: Shonda Rhimes Steps Down as Showrunner

-May 19, 2016: Sara Ramirez Leaving the Show
+May 19, 2016: Sara Ramirez Announces Departure

 August 30, 2016: Season 12 DVD Release

-Season 12 of Grey's Anatomy was released on DVD as a 6-disc box set on August 30, 2016.
+On August 30, 2016, Season 12 of Grey's Anatomy released on DVD as a 6-disc box set.

 September 22, 2016: Season 13 Premiere

-2016: People's Choice Award Win
+2016: People's Choice Award

-2016: Facebook Popularity
+2016: Popularity Demographic

 May 16, 2017: Another Spin-off Ordered

-On May 16, 2017, Channing Dungey announced that ABC ordered another Grey's Anatomy spin-off, focusing on firefighters in Seattle.
+On May 16, 2017, Channing Dungey announced that ABC had ordered another Grey's Anatomy spin-off, focusing on firefighters in Seattle.

 May 18, 2017: Season 13 Finale

-On May 18, 2017, Grey's Anatomy Season 13 concluded.
+On May 18, 2017, Grey's Anatomy Season 13 came to a close, concluding another season.

-In July 2017, it was announced that Jaina Lee Ortiz was the first actress cast in the new Grey's Anatomy spin-off series.
+In July 2017, it was announced that Jaina Lee Ortiz was the first actress cast in the Grey's Anatomy spin-off series.

 August 29, 2017: Season 13 DVD Release

-Season 13 of Grey's Anatomy was released on DVD as a 6-disc box set on August 29, 2017.
+On August 29, 2017, Season 13 of Grey's Anatomy released on DVD as a 6-disc box set.

-September 2017: Jason George Leaving Grey's
+September 2017: George Moves to Spin-off

 September 28, 2017: Season 14 Premiere